-If you haven’t seen a crossing during the great wildebeest Migration in person (trust me) no documentary will ever do it justice.
-It’s like trying to capture the enormity of the Himalayas in a photograph or the feeling of flight from a video.
+If you haven’t seen a river crossing during the Wildebeest Migration in person, no documentary will ever do it justice.
+Trust me.
+It’s akin to trying to capture the enormity of the Himalayas in a photograph or the feeling of flight from a video.

 Crossings are unlike anything you’ve seen before.
-Every crossing is unique and filled with mystery, suspense and adrenaline-pumping action worthy of a Bruckheimer film, and all too often, the morbid thrills of Jaws.
+Each is unique and filled with mystery, suspense, and adrenaline-pumping action worthy of a Bruckheimer film, and all too often, the dark thrills of Jaws.

 The show was about to begin.

 At least I was pretty sure it was.
 Over the last hour, there were a few false starts.
-Tentative hooves touched the edge of the Mara River more than once but the wildebeests would turn and run back to the herd leaving a cloud of dust in their wake.
+A few tentative hooves touched the edge of Kenya’s Mara River more than once, but the momentarily brave wildebeests lost their nerve and ran back to the herd, kicking up a cloud of thick dust in their wake.

-In the bush when you’ve grown up as a favorite food group it pays to be paranoid.
+In the bush, when you grow up as a potential entrée, it pays to be paranoid.

 I was on a Wild Eye photographic safari in Kenya‘s Mara Triangle specifically for the great wildebeest migration, sharing a land cruiser with a couple from Australia, Paul and Elise McCulloch, and our Kikuyu guide and driver, Sammy.

-A large herd was on the far side of the river and slightly upstream from where we parked with our cameras ready, eyes glued to our viewfinders.
+A large herd was on the far side of the river and slightly upstream from where we parked.
+We sat behind our cameras ready, eyes glued to our viewfinders.
 It was the McCulloch’s first crossing (first safari too) and I was anxious to see their reaction.
 They loved the sightings we had in our first 24 hours: giraffe, zebra, ostrich, the elusive pangolin, but I knew this would blow them away.

 Wildebeest crossings are one of nature’s most astonishing life and death dramas.
-Each year from July through October (give or take a few weeks), millions of wildebeest journey during the Great Migration from Tanzania to Kenya and back again, chasing the rain and the green grass that follows.
+Each year from July through October (give or take a few weeks), millions of wildebeest journey during the Great Migration from Tanzania to Kenya and back again, chasing the rain and the grassy plains that follows.

 The Crossing Begins!

 Nearly a stampede, the herd rushed forward.
-The first 20 or 30 leaped into the river as if they were competing for height and form—water splashing high into the air when they hit the surface.
+The first 20 or 30 leaped into the river as if they were competing for height and form, the water splashing high into the air when they hit the surface.

 But soon, it was no holds barred into the drink.
 A stampeding mass of horns and hooves they moved forward, next to and on top of each other.
 Their low, nasal honks creating one continuous deafening bee-like hum.